lexsac/lexsac/README.md

 - 🤝 I’m looking **new job opportunities that help me grow**.

-- ⚡ Fun fact: I usually have my greyhound, Mia, at my feet most of the work day.
-She sometimes makes the occasional appearance on work calls too.
+- ⚡ Fun fact: I usually have my greyhound, Mia, asleep at my feet most of the work day.
+She makes the occasional appearance on work calls if bribed with treats.

 - 📫 Please feel free to reach out! **lexsacampbell@gmail.com**